Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

 defined in (\ref{newform2525}).
 On the other hand we have a projection

 We remark that the map (\ref{form818}) is complex linear.
-The linear map $I_{u',i}$ is induced by the tensor product (over $\C$) of the two maps (\ref{form817}) and (\ref{form818}). \begin{defn} $\mathcal E_i(u')$ is the image of the map $I_{u',i}$ in (\ref{form816}). \end{defn} \begin{rem} We use a gluing data centered at $(\Sigma_i^{\frak{ob}},\vec z_i^{\frak{ob}})$ to define $I_{u',i}$ and $\mathcal E_i(u')$.
-In other words we do not use one centered at $(\Sigma_i,\vec z_i)$.
-This is an important point which enables us to define coordinate change of Kuranishi structure.
+The linear map $I_{u',i}$ is induced by the tensor product (over $\C$) of the two maps (\ref{form817}) and (\ref{form818}). \begin{defn} { Suppose $(\Sigma',\vec z')$ and $u'$ satisfy Condition \ref{conds810}.
+We define the obstruction space $\mathcal E_i(u')$ at $u'$ by for the map $I_{u',i}$ in \eqref{form816}.} \end{defn} \begin{rem} We use a gluing datum centered at $(\Sigma_i^{\frak{ob}},\vec z_i^{\frak{ob}})$ to define $I_{u',i}$ and $\mathcal E_i(u')$, {instead of one centered at} $(\Sigma_i,\vec z_i)$.
+This is an important point which enables us to define {the} coordinate change of Kuranishi structure.
 See Remark \ref{rem818}. \end{rem}